 After their first and second trimesters, mothers who participated in the study completed questionnaires about their food and beverage consumption, including regular soda and fruit drinks.

 When their children reached early childhood (3.3 years), the mothers completed another questionnaire to report their children's consumption of a variety of foods and beverages, including regular sodas and fruit drinks.

-In mid-childhood, 19 per cent of the children had asthma.
+The study, published in the journal Annals of the American Thoracic Society, found that in mid-childhood, 19 per cent of the children had asthma.